If you are coming up to retirement, consider these five factors that will help to organise your finances to meet your retirement goals.

 4. Ask if you can afford to retire early

-The UK Regulator, the Financial Conduct Authority (FCA) says consumers rarely considered ’any of the broader issues around how much they would need to live off’.
+In the UK, the FCA says consumers rarely considered ’any of the broader issues around how much they would need to live off’.
 This is all too true around the world and good advice is vital.

 Many people want to retire early, but it is important to ensure that doing so won’t leave an income shortfall later on.
 Income requirements are thought to follow a ’u-shape‘ in retirement.
 The first phase is the most exciting and therefore the immediate focus.
 This is where people start to enjoy retirement – and the risk is that they get carried away with their spending, which then falls as they slow down.
 But it is important to remember that your costs may rise later in life due to health issues.